Building QMidiGen: A Procedural MIDI Composer in Rust

 QML engine guard.
 The QQmlApplicationEngine::load() call prints errors to stderr but does not panic or return an error code if QML fails to load.
 You get a blank window and no indication of what went wrong. qml_guard.cpp provides a C function to check whether root objects were created, which lets main.rs detect the failure and exit with a useful message rather than silently showing nothing.

-The plasma-integration race condition deserves its own paragraph.
+The plasma-integration style race.
+This one earns its place on the list.
 KDE’s plasma-integration plugin, loaded when Qt detects a Plasma session, calls QQuickStyle::setStyle("org.kde.breeze") during application construction.
 That call initializes an internal static singleton to "org.kde.breeze" and locks it — any subsequent setStyle() call is silently ignored.
 If your app needs the Basic style (which QMidiGen does, because its QML is built for Basic and Breeze touches things it shouldn’t), you have to win the race by calling setStyle("Basic") before QGuiApplication::new().
-Miss the race and you get white borders, null crashes under Kvantum, and a debugging session that starts with “why does this only happen on KDE.”
+Miss the race and you get white borders, null crashes under Kvantum, and a UI that’s just cattywampus.

 // Must be called before QGuiApplication::new() — wins the plasma-integration